 - An inclusive atmosphere

 The Sherlock Holmes Foundation, is a fun puzzle and mystery solving club that helps Year 7 students make friends with like-minded peers after they join at Reading.
 The group work on puzzles, riddles and games, culminating in the solving of a murder in the Maths Department.
 The group is open to all Year 7s and they:

 - Relax, have lunch, and stretch their mental horizons

-L5 is also kept open by a member of the SEND team at break and lunch times for anyone at a loose end to come and enjoy the friendly atmosphere.
-They are invited to try their skills at chess, Uno, board games, or even just read, talk, or do homework, and are welcome to bring their lunch.
+A member of the Student Support Team is present in Auxilium, the Student Support Area, every break and lunch time for anyone at a loose end to come and enjoy the friendly atmosphere.
+They are invited to play games like chess, Uno, board games, or even just read, talk, or do homework, and are welcome to bring their lunch.

-Boys are also frequently invited to take part in small groups which discuss study skills, personal development, or any other issue likely to come up in a school career; last term a year 9 group worked on personal skills and a year 11 group on study skills.
-These are usually formed by invitation, from boys the SEND team know through passport interviews and other clubs.
-We are also capable of referring boys to our dedicated school counsellor and other specialised services.
+Student are also frequently invited to take part in small groups in Auxilium to help them develop in different areas like study skills, social interaction, or any other issue likely to come up in a school career; last term a year 9 group worked on personal skills and a year 11 group on study skills.
+These are usually formed by invitation, from boys the SEND team know through Passport meetings and clubs or through referrals from teachers.
+We can also refer students to our dedicated school counsellor and other specialised services where needed.

-The SEN co-ordinator (SENCO) for Reading School is Sophy Rogers and can be contacted at: firstname.lastname@example.org
+The SEN co-ordinator (SENCO) for Reading School is Miss S Rogers and can be contacted at: firstname.lastname@example.org